Zhiyuan-Jiao/Diary-Viewer-Documentation/README.md

 # Diary-Viewer-Documentation
 This folder is to document the diary viewer generating process and help new interns learn faster.
 All the detailed instructions is included in the Documentation.md.
-There is also an sample provided in the Diary Viewer Sample filder.
+There is also an sample provided in the Diary Viewer Sample folder.